mightyiam/tsconfigs/readme.md

 ## Strictness

+We presume that strict type checking is generally desirable.

+New type checking features in future releases of TypeScript are, per policy, turned off by default, for backward compatibility.
+Effectively making new type features, *opt-in*.

+The `strict` option, however, turns on a set of strict type checking options.
+New strict options from future TypeScript releases will be included in it, effectively making new type checking features *opt-out*.

+tsconfigs maintains the *opt-out* behavior: we turn `strict` on and yet keep the individual type check options that it includes, off.

 ## Paths

 We would love to include some [path options like `include` and `outDir`](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#details), but, we feel that it would not be reliable, because TypeScript resolves relative paths from the configuration file in which they appear and not from the end-configuration file.
 See [this issue](https://github.com/mightyiam/tsconfigs/issues/83).